EmergeTools/emerge-android/reaper/README.md

 }

 emerge {
-  // Emerge uses the EMERGE_API_TOKEN env variable by default, so no need to set env explicitly apiToken.set(System.getenv("EMERGE_API_TOKEN"))
+  // Emerge uses the EMERGE_API_TOKEN env variable by default if you don't set a value explicitly. apiToken.set(System.getenv("EMERGE_API_TOKEN"))

   reaper {
-    enabled.set(true)
+    // Specify all variants of your app you'd like to add Reaper to.
+    // We recommend setting the release variant you ship to the Play Store. enabledVariants.set(listOf("release"))
     publishableApiKey.set(System.getenv("EMERGE_PUBLISHABLE_API_KEY"))
   }
 }
 ```

-You must set `enabled` to be `true` for reaper to work properly.
-Behind the scenes, the Emerge
+You must add the variant you intend to add Reaper to to the `enabledVariants` list for reaper to
+work properly.
+Behind the scenes, the Emerge Gradle plugin will instrument your code for the specified varaint(s)
-Gradle plugin will instrument your code to drop breadcrumbs that Reaper can use to detect dead code
+to drop breadcrumbs that Reaper can use to detect dead code.
-when this property is set. _You can set `enabled` to false when building debug builds to avoid
-instrumenting your code for all builds._

 `publishableApiKey` is a token included with reports uploaded from the field to Emerge.
 Your team's key can be
 found [here](https://emergetools.com/settings?tab=feature-configuration&cards=reaper_enabled).

-**Emerge recommends enabling reaper on any release build run.**
+**Emerge recommends enabling reaper on any variant you ship to the Play Store or other release distribution.**

 See [gradle-plugin](../gradle-plugin/README.md) for more information.